Church social media managers, it feels unlikely, but it is possible.

 We believe the Church is up to the challenge.
 Whether you’re online, in person, or both, thousands of ministry leaders worldwide remain undaunted, and are ready to reach more people and change lives through the story of Christmas.

-Here are 3 ways you can reach people on social media to draw them into the intersection of the Christmas story & your ministry including:
+Here are 3 ways you can reach people through your church social media to draw them into the intersection of the Christmas story & your ministry including:

 - 7 free posts you can download and use for your Christmas content